zsparal/api-documentation/source/guides/mollie-js/reference.rst

               .. type:: string
                  :required: false

-            - Allows you to preset the language to be used in the Javascript.
+            - Allows you to preset the language to be used.
 When this parameter is not provided, the browser language will be used instead.
 We recommend you provide the language tag because this is usually more accurate.